Canberra Old Boys

 Every year since 1994, the Canberra Old Boys Football Club has been competing in Masters Games tournaments across Australia and overseas.

-Along the way, the Old Boys have been crowned World Masters Games (WMG) Champions twice - Melbourne 2002 (over 45s) and Auckland 2017 (over 60s) - as well as picked up WMG silver and bronze medals - Brisbane 1994 (over 45s) and Torino, Italy 2013 (over 55s).
+Along the way, the Old Boys have been crowned World Masters Games (WMG) Champions twice - Melbourne 2002 (over 45s) and Auckland 2017 (over 60s).
+In addition, they have picked up two WMG silver medals - Brisbane 1994 (over 45s) and Taiwan 2025 (over 65s) - and one WMG bronze medal - Torino 2013 (over 55s).

 While the make-up of the Old Boys teams has changed over nearly three decades of playing, the nucleus of the group remains the same.
-Three players - Alan Froud, Alan Greenslade and Bill Hardie - have played in just about every tournament in which the Old Boys have participated, including 7 WMGs.
+Three players - Alan Froud, Alan Greenslade and Bill Hardie - have played in just about every tournament in which the Old Boys have participated, including 8 WMGs.

-While the Old Boys have enjoyed some success on the football pitch, the tournaments have always been great social occasions off the field, with strong friendships and camaraderie being established, not only within the Old Boys group, but also with many opposition teams and players.
+While the Old Boys has enjoyed some success on the football pitch, the tournaments have always been great social occasions off the field, with strong friendships and camaraderie being established, not only within the Old Boys group, but also with many opposition teams and players.

-International opportunities have also been brilliant as they allow players (and their partners) to see a little bit of a country and experience a foreign culture, as well as enjoy themselves playing football.
 The Old Boys believe that they are very fortunate and privileged to have been part of such a wonderful journey to date.
 Of course, the Old Boys’ story will come to an end at some point.
 In the meantime, it is hoped that anti-flammatories and sports medicine practitioners will keep the Old Boys on the football pitch for a few more years yet!

 Read the Inside Sport article (2017) about Canberra Old Boys https://www.insidesport.com.au/news/canberra-old-boys---masters-of-football-479191